Graduate students in the Department of English draw on a number of sources to fund their studies.

 The Doctoral Completion Award (DCA) is available for doctoral students in the first year beyond the funded cohort.

-Both domestic and international students are eligible to apply and should submit their application to the Graduate Administrator by the appropriate deadline (as announced on the student gradlist).
+Both domestic and international students are eligible to apply and should submit their application to the Graduate Administrator by the deadline in early June (precise deadline to be announced on the student gradlist).
 The value of the award is determined by available funds each year.

 ELIGIBILITY